 - Revision Rhinoplasty Recovery

 - Planning Your Revision Rhinoplasty Procedure*

-Revision rhinoplasty, also referred to as secondary rhinoplasty, is a procedure to reshape or resize your nose following prior attempted surgery.
-This is often done for persistent cosmetic irregularities as well as breathing difficulties that can result from suboptimal surgical technique.
-Most revision cases involve excessive reduction of the nasal bridge, irregularities and asymmetry of the nasal tip, and poorly tolerated implant materials.
+Revision rhinoplasty, also referred to as secondary rhinoplasty, is a procedure that can reshape or resize your nose following prior attempted surgery.
+This is often done for persistent cosmetic irregularities as well as breathing difficulties that can result from suboptimal surgical techniques.

 Revision rhinoplasty is significantly more challenging than primary rhinoplasty, or those procedures performed for the first time.
 There is much more variation in terms of types of abnormalities encountered.
 In addition, prior scar formation makes the operation technically more difficult.